A Guide for Canadians Imprisoned Abroad

 An application for transfer can be submitted only after you have been convicted and sentenced.
 All appeals concerning your conviction and sentence must have been exhausted or the prescribed time for an appeal must have expired.
 In addition, at least six months of your sentence must remain at the time you submit your request for a transfer.

-Canada’s Criminal Code requires persons who have been convicted of a sex offence in another country and released by that country to provide the following information to local police services within seven days of arriving in Canada: their name; date of birth; gender; address in Canada; and the conviction/offence.
+Canada’s Criminal Code requires persons who have been convicted or found not criminally responsible (NCR) on account of mental disorder of a sex offence in another country and released by that country to provide the following information to local police services within seven days of arriving in Canada: their name; date of birth; gender; address in Canada; and the fact of their conviction/NCR verdict.
 They must also communicate any change in address to police services within seven days.
-These individuals must report this information so that the attorney general or minister of justice of the province/territory can make a decision regarding their inclusion in the National Sex Offender Registry and compliance with the Sex Offender Information Registration Act.
-Persons failing to report are subject to criminal prosecution.
+These individuals must report this information so that the attorney general of the province or minister of justice of the territory can make a decision regarding their inclusion in the National Sex Offender Registry and compliance with the Sex Offender Information Registration Act.
+Persons failing to report may be subject to criminal prosecution.
 Further information on the National Sex Offender Registry is available from Public Safety Canada or the Royal Canadian Mounted Police.

-For more information on how to request a clemency intervention by the Government of Canada, speak to a consular official, or consult Canada’s clemency intervention procedures
+For more information on how to request a clemency intervention by the Government of Canada, speak to a consular official.

 Fax: 613-943-1054 or 613-996-5358

 TTY: 1-800-394-3472 (in Canada and the U.S.) or 613-944-1310

 Correctional Service of Canada

 International Transfers Unit

 Information in this publication is readily available for personal and public non-commercial use and may be reproduced, in part or in whole and by any means, without charge or further permission from Global Affairs Canada.
 We ask only that: